Genesis-Embodied-AI/Genesis/README.md

 ## :white_check_mark: :robot: Support for diverse types of robots
 Genesis supports simulating of vast range of robots, including
-  - 🦾 Robot arms
+  - 🦾 Robot arm
-  - 🦿 Legged robots
+  - 🦿 Legged robot
-  - :writing_hand: Dexterous hands
+  - :writing_hand: Dexterous hand
-  - 🖲️ Mobile robots
+  - 🖲️ Mobile robot
+  - 🚁 Drone
-  - :lizard: Soft robots
+  - :lizard: Soft robot

 Note that Genesis is the first-ever platform providing comprehensive support for **soft muscles** and **soft robot**, as well as their interaction with rigid robots.
 Genesis also ships with a URDF-like soft-robot configuration system.